-Coffee shop craze fuels smaller chains
+Local coffee shops holding their own against Starbucks, Dunkin’ Donuts, report says - amNewYork

 In the long-brewing coffee wars between mom-and-pop shops and national chains, the battle lines have been fixed for years.

 On one side sits Starbucks and Dunkin’ Donuts, their ubiqutous storefronts spread across seemingly every corner of the city.
-On the other, there are beloved neighborhood institutions like the East Village’s Abraço, the South Slope’s Southside Coffee or Williamsburg’s Oslo Coffee Roasters.
+On the other, there are beloved neighborhood institutions like the East Village’s Abraço, South Slope’s Southside Coffee and Williamsburg’s Oslo Coffee Roasters.

 The narrative is starting to shift, however.
-Starbucks and Dunkin’ Donuts have increased their footprint since 2013, when the city conducted an analysis of coffee and tea shops.
+Starbucks and Dunkin’ Donuts have increased their footprints since 2013, when the city conducted an analysis of coffee and tea shops.
 But their share of the market has not changed dramatically since then.

 The explosive demand for coffee and tea shops has helped smaller chains (often with local roots) rack up storefronts, according to Jonathan Bowles, head of the Center for an Urban Future, a think tank that tracks chain stores in the city.